ufrn-concprog/cpp-producerconsumer/README.md

-# The producer-consumer problem: A solution using semaphores and condition variables
+# The producer-consumer problem: A solution using semaphores and condition variables in C++

 ## About
-This project implements a solution to the well-known [producer-consumer](https://en.wikipedia.org/wiki/Producer–consumer_problem) problem using a mutex and condition variables for synchronization.
+This project implements a solution to the well-known [producer-consumer](https://en.wikipedia.org/wiki/Producer–consumer_problem) problem using a mutex and condition variables for synchronization in the C++ programming language.
 The condition variables allow for condition-based synchronization: threads can be suspended or notified for resuming execution under certain conditions.

 ## The producer-consumer problem
 The producer-consumer problem refers to a data area (a bounded buffer) shared by two types of processes: producers and consumers.
-Producers generate and insert new elements into the shared buffer while consumers remove and consume elements from the shared buffer.
+Producers generate and insert new elements into the shared buffer, while consumers remove and consume elements from the shared buffer.
 The following constraints must also be satisfied:

 * Only one operation (insertion or removal of elements into/from the buffer) can be performed at a time
 * Producers cannot insert new elements when the buffer is full: they must be suspended